 Even though character meets have been suspended for the time being, new character cavalcades will make their way down the normal parade route including Main Street U.S.A.
 The characters will greet guests from afar even though you can’t get up close to take a photo with them or get an autograph.

-Read our Magic Kingdom Summer 2020 Guide with a full list of all attractions, restaurants and entertainment options, as well as touring tips after reopening.
+Read our Magic Kingdom Fall 2020 Guide with a full list of all attractions, restaurants and entertainment options, as well as touring tips after reopening.

-EPCOT is reopening on July 15, 2020.
+EPCOT reopened on July 15, 2020.
 It is part of the second group of WDW theme parks to open along with Disney’s Hollywood Studios.

 Guests will have to make a reservation to get access to the park.
 More details on how that works below in the “Making Park Reservations” section.